father-gregor/youtube-disliked-extension/README.md

 #### Features
 - Button in Youtube sidebar to open disliked videos list
 - New section in 'Library' to show latest disliked videos
-- Dark mode that depends on current Youtube theme
+- Dark mode (depends on Youtube's current theme)
-- Multi-language
+- Multi-language (depends on Youtube's current language)

 ## Install